Connor Cook: 2016 season

-Cook was drafted by the Oakland Raiders in the fourth round with the 100th pick in the 2016 NFL draft.
+Cook was drafted by the Oakland Raiders in the fourth round (100th overall) in the 2016 NFL draft.
 He was the seventh quarterback chosen in the draft.
 On May 9, 2016, the Raiders signed Cook to a four-year, $2.95 million contract with a signing bonus of $619,890.

-Cook began his rookie season as the third-string quarterback on the depth chart behind starter Derek Carr and second-stringer Matt McGloin.
-On December 24, 2016, Cook was raised to backup quarterback after Carr suffered a season-ending leg injury.
-A week later, Cook made his NFL debut, entering the game late in the first half after starter McGloin suffered a shoulder injury.
+Cook began his rookie year as the third-string quarterback on the depth chart behind starter Derek Carr and second-stringer Matt McGloin.
+On December 24, 2016, Cook was promoted to backup quarterback after Carr suffered a season-ending leg injury.
+A week later, Cook made his NFL debut, entering the game late in the first half after McGloin suffered a shoulder injury.
 He played for the remainder of the game.
 In the third quarter, Cook threw his first NFL touchdown, a 32-yard pass to wide receiver Amari Cooper.
-Cook finished the 24–6 to the Denver Broncos completing 14 of 21 passes for 150 yards, a touchdown, and an interception.
+Cook finished the 24–6 road loss to the Denver Broncos completing 14 of 21 passes for 150 yards, a touchdown, and an interception.

-On January 4, Cook was named the starter for the AFC Wild Card Game against the Houston Texans.
+On January 4, Cook was named the starter for the Wild Card Round against the Houston Texans.
 McGloin was limited in practice due to his injury but was still active as Cook's backup for the playoff game.
 Cook became the first quarterback in the Super Bowl era to make his first career start in a playoff game.
-During the Wild Card Round against the Texans, Cook completed 18 of 45 passes for 161 yards, a touchdown, and three interceptions in the 27–14 road loss.
+Cook finished the 27–14 road loss completing 18 of 45 passes for 161 yards, a touchdown, and three interceptions.